Falling in love with music

 When working on an album, I share many moments of vulnerability with an artist.
 They come to me with the music they’ve worked on for a long time, and often have songs about topics dear to their heart.
 Things can get quite personal.
 An album project last to over a year.
 During that time I get close to the other, and they get close to me.
+At some point I was in doubt wether this was a good thing… or made the lines between work and friendship too blurry.
+I’ve made up my mind about that now.

-To work the way I want to work, I create a space in which an artist can be totally vulnerable.
+To enter a valuable artistic process in the studio, I create a space in which an artist can be totally vulnerable.
 It’s something I do in a myriad of ways.
-This means I open up to them too.
-As an effect, they can give their best and be their worst.
+It means I open up to them too.
+As an effect, they can give their best and be their worst, try out things… fail… It is a safe space.
 This is not something that only the young or inexperienced artists need.
-When working with me, even Sevdaliza once told me she was so happy to finally be able to be vulnerable in the studio.
+Even someone like Sevdaliza once told me she was so happy to finally be able to be vulnerable in the studio.

 Over the years I’ve found I can be quite porous - the advantage of that, is heaps of empathy and patience for everyone I work with.

-What happens in the process, is that on a certain level, I fall a little bit in love with the artist, with their music and their playing.
+On a certain level, I fall a little bit in love with the artist, with their music and their playing.
 The music starts feeling like it is also my music.
 Even though I know it isn’t and working on it doesn’t change that.
-Feeling like this allows me to dive into the music and the story to the extent I need to do my work and to be who I need to be for the process.
-I’ve recently spoken about this to two artists I’ve been working with, Miriam Moczko and Francesca Lai.
-They are each from a very different background.
-I’ve worked with them on their albums for over a year and they have become very dear people to me.
-Both of them gave me back it is something they need just as much.
+Feeling like this however, allows me to dive into the music and the story to the extent I need to do my work and to be who I need to be for the process.

 Miriam Moczko exploring the MS-20 synthesizer during a production session in my studio.